 There are a lot of benefits to having a “good ear” as a musician, especially as an accordionist.
 This is a very expansive subject and in future lessons, it would the discussed a lot better.
 The point is that you have to train your ear to recognize scales, chords and, progression even if you are used to relying on sheet music.

 Music theory simply teaches you the elements of music such as rhythm, harmony, melody, improvisation, and a whole lot more.
-All this knowledge will be very useful for every accordionist especially amid another instrumentalist.
+This knowledge is particularly useful for accordionists, as it can help them better understand and communicate with other musicians, especially when performing with other instrumentalists.
 Musicians can communicate effectively with each other only if they speak the same language: music theory is this language and it’s the same all over the world.

 The songs or pieces that you can play effortlessly are your repertoires as an accordionist.
 This is the main reason why we learn the accordion, to be able to play songs.
 As a beginner accordionist, attempting to play Paganini’s famous classical piece won’t do you any good.
 As a beginner, it is okay to start with simple songs, even with nursery rhymes, then, as you advance, you can attempt more difficult pieces.